McShelby/hugo-theme-relearn/exampleSite/content/_index.en.md

 ## Contributions

 Feel free to contribute to this documentation by just clicking the {{% button style="transparent" icon="pen" %}}{{% /button %}} button displayed on top right of each page.
-Your changes will be deployed automatically once they were reviewed.
-This requires a GitHub account.

-You are most welcome to contribute bugfixes or even new features to the source code by making pull requests to the [official repository](https://github.com/McShelby/hugo-theme-relearn) via GitHub.
-Check the Please [contribution guidelines]({{%relref "dev/contributing" %}}) first before making any changes.
+You are most welcome to contribute bugfixes or new features by making pull requests to the [official repository](https://github.com/McShelby/hugo-theme-relearn).
+Check the [contribution guidelines]({{%relref "dev/contributing" %}}) first before starting.

 ## License